Yuri4ek/QT_project/README.md

 #### Launching the program:

 1. Install the extension from the file requirements.txt .
-You can do this via terminal using the "pip install -rrequirements.txt".
+You can do this via terminal using the "pip install -r requirements.txt".
-2. Run the file in the project folder open.exe.
+2. Run the file in the project folder PS.exe.
 3. Enjoy it with pleasure 💖

 ## ТЗ: